How long have you been the Ambassador to Thailand?

 Do you see any similarities between your country and Thailand?

-Do you have children, what age, and where do they go to school?
+Do you have children?
+What age are they and where do they go to school?

 How do you look upon your work here?
 How does an average day look like?